thompson-tomo/opentelemetry-specification/specification/configuration/sdk.md

 The SDK MUST provide a mechanism to register [`ComponentProvider`](#componentprovider).
 The mechanism MAY be language-specific and automatic.
-For example, a java implementation might use the [service provider interface](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism to register implementations of a particular interface as `ComponentProvider`s.
+For example, a Java implementation might use the [service provider interface](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism to register implementations of a particular interface as `ComponentProvider`s.